hunterbridges/blog/_posts/2022-06-05-how-long-is-a-frame.md

 image: /img/frames_sakura_lp.gif
 ---

-I've recently stumbled upon a topic that differs greatly depending on the backgrounds of each game creator.
+I've recently stumbled upon a topic that differs greatly depending on the background of each game creator.
 It's a fundamental question of time; namely, should time be measured in terms of seconds, or in terms of frames?